i3dnet/terraform-provider-i3dnet/README.md

     ./generator_data/openAPISpec.json
    ```

-4. Generate the skeleton of the provider using the previously generated files:
+4. Generate the skeleton of the provider using the Provider Code Specification from `provider_code_spec.json`:
     ```bash
     tfplugingen-framework generate all \
     --input ./generator_data/provider_code_spec.json \